Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

 The LAIS only uses a single temperature level which is the target level.
-For ALPS, 7 temperature levels were used for the annealing part of the algorithm with a cooling schedule given by powers in the vector $(1 , 4 , 16 , 64 , 256, 1024 , 4096)$.
+For ALPS, 7 temperature levels were used for the annealing part of the algorithm with a coldest inverse temperature $\beta_{\text{max}}= 4096$ and a cooling schedule given by powers in the vector $(1 , 4 , 16 , 64 , 256, 1024 , 4096)$.
 The maximum level of cooling was excessively cold as non-degenerate acceptances for mode jumping moves were achieved at warmer temperatures (in agreement with the results of Section~\ref{sec:theory}).
-However, with the inter-temperature mixing proving extremely fast at the colder temperatures and the target distribution evaluations being very cheap due to the synthetic nature of the test then one could afford to go much cooler to get high acceptance rates for the mode jumping moves.
+However, because mixing across temperatures proves extremely quick at colder temperatures and evaluating the synthetic target is inexpensive, it is possible to use much lower temperatures to get higher acceptance rates for the mode-jumping moves.
 In this example the mode jumping acceptance rates were around 0.85.

-In contrast, PT required 14 temperature levels which were geometrically spaced with common ratio of 0.6.
-This gave the suggested optimal temperature swap rates of 0.234 between consecutive temperature level pairs along with a temperature that appeared hot enough to explore the enitre state space.
-Even so, the PT algorithm fails in this example rather spectacularly because the hot state target distribution is significantly inconsistent with the target distribution, \cite{woodard2009conditions}.
+In contrast, PT required 23 temperature levels which were geometrically spaced with common ratio of 0.6.
+This gave the suggested optimal temperature swap rates of 0.234 between consecutive temperature level pairs along with a temperature that appeared hot enough to explore the entire state space.
+Note that the minimum power $\beta_{min} = 0.6^{22} \approx 1.3 \times 10^{-5}$ used for PT is slightly hotter than the inverse temperature used for mode-finding in ALPS, $\beta_{\text{hot}} = 2.5 \times 10^{-5}$, in order to make a fair comparison between the two algorithms.
+Even so, the PT algorithm fails to find all 13 modes even after 500,000 iterations.
+This is due to the differences in scale $\sigma_k$ between the mixture components, as predicted by \cite{woodard2009sufficient}.
+Due to torpid mixing, it could take several million more iterations for PT to converge.

-In all three algorithms random walk Metropolis was utilised for the within temperature moves; in the case of ALPS and LAIS then the random walk Metropolis moves used pre-conditioned covariance structure informed by the covariance matrix estimated at the local mode point by the Laplace approximation.
+In all three algorithms random walk Metropolis was utilised for the within temperature moves; in the case of ALPS and LAIS the random walk Metropolis moves used pre-conditioned covariance structure informed by the covariance matrix estimated at the local mode point by the Laplace approximation.
 In all cases the within temperature moves were tuned to have the suggested optimal acceptance rate of 0.234.